-The Textbook Listing is below.
-Textbooks are available in the Triton Bookstore, but may be purchased anywhere.
+The textbook listing is below.
+Textbooks are available in the Triton College Bookstore but may be purchased anywhere.
 It is recommended that you purchase rather than rent the textbooks.
-Please bring all books to class with you on the first day.
+Please have all books available on the first day of class.